Relativiteit/Webscrapy/README.md

 # Webscrapy
-Webscraper in python to track stock availability
+Webscraper in python to track stock availability.